 We tested the completeness and accuracy of data used by the Company within the model to estimate the ALL and involved an internal specialist to assess the conceptual soundness of the model.
-We tested the probabilities assigned to the economic scenarios utilized within the model for the reasonable and supportable forecast periods.
-Within the testing performed, we assessed the impact of the probabilities assigned to the economic scenarios by comparison of key assumptions to external sources.
+We tested the probabilities assigned to the economic scenarios utilized within the model for the reasonable and supportable forecast periods and assessed the reasonableness of economic scenarios by comparison of key assumptions to external sources.
 In addition, we evaluated the Company's estimate of the overall ALL, considering the Company's loan portfolio and macroeconomic trends, compared such information to comparable financial institutions and considered whether new or contrary information existed.